captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 You… succumbing to a rare moment of physical contact with me

 ---

-DADDY (COMMA) HEY DADDY
+DADDY...
+COMMA...
+HEY DADDY<br>
-COME HERE OKAY (QUESTION MARK)
+COME HERE OKAY...
+QUESTION MARK

 ---

-I NEED // YOU

----
+template: 2col
 ## SMALL ALISON:
-DADDY, HEY, DADDY, COME HERE, OKAY, I NEED YOU.
+DADDY, HEY, DADDY, COME HERE, OKAY?
+I NEED YOU

+## ALISON:
+I NEED YOU

 ---

 ## MEDIUM ALISON:
-AT THE LIGHT AT THE LIGHT.
+AT THE LIGHT AT THE LIGHT<br>
-AT THE LIGHT AT THE LIGHT.
+AT THE LIGHT AT THE LIGHT

 ---

 ## ALISON:
-WHAT ARE YOU DOING (QUESTIONS MARK)
+WHAT ARE YOU DOING...
+QUESTION MARK<br>
 I SAID COME HERE

 ---

-YOU NEED // TO DO WHAT I TELL YOU TO DO

----
+template: 2col
 ## SMALL ALISON:
 WHAT ARE YOU DOING?
 I SAID COME HERE!

+## ALISON:
+YOU NEED TO DO

 ---

+template: 2col
+## ALISON:
+WHAT I TELL YOU TO DO

+## SMALL ALISON:
 YOU NEED TO DO WHAT I TELL YOU TO DO.

 ---

+## SMALL ALISON
+LISTEN TO ME.
+DADDY!
+COME HERE

+---

+template: 2col
+## SMALL ALISON:
+HEY RIGHT HERE, RIGHT NOW.
+YOU’RE MAKING ME MAD.

 ## MEDIUM ALISON:
-THAT YOU AND I –
+AT THE LIGHT

+---

+template: 2col
+## MEDIUM ALISON:
+HOW DOES IT FEEL TO KNOW—

+## SMALL ALISON:
+LISTEN TO ME.
+LISTEN TO ME.
+LISTEN TO ME.

 ---